 You want to keep your indoor levels between 30% and 50% for the best indoor conditions.
 If you notice that you have areas that are consistently rising above 60% humidity, you can take further steps to prevent mold in those areas.

-Possible spaces you’ll want to keep an eye on include your attic, basement, and crawlspaces, as well as your bathrooms and other damp areas of the home.
+Possible spaces you’ll want to keep an eye on including your attic, basement, and crawl spaces, as well as your bathrooms and other damp areas of the home.